 In the early days of any business, it's the norm for one person to wear many hats and take care of everything, including HR.
-For a limited time, this is do-able.
+For a limited time, this can be feasible.

 But, as your business expands and you take on more and more people, you'll eventually need someone specialised to look after and manage your staff while you focus more of your time on the running of your business.

-Whatever you choose to name the role - your Head of People, your Chief Happiness Officer or even your Head of Culture (there are some really wacky job titles out there nowadays) - you'll need to know what kinds of HR-specific questions to ask your candidates to ensure you get the right person through the door.
+Whatever you choose to name the role - your Head of People, your Chief Happiness Officer or even your Head of Culture - you'll need to know what kinds of HR-specific questions to ask your candidates to ensure you get the right person through the door.
 And this goes far beyond the usual personality and strengths/weaknesses-related questions that often pop up.

 Here are 4 key questions that you should be asking your candidates to determine whether they're right for your company - or not.